 Photography & Styling?

 Aleks does the photography and styling.
 She has used various cameras over the past ten years.
 Currently, she sticks to her Panasonic GX 7 or her phone Huawei Mate 30 Pro.
 She loves portrait photography and keeping her boyfriend waiting to eat while she finds the perfect close-up shot for the blog.
 She tries to use daylight as much as possible.
 However, sometimes, when cooking late at night, she has little gadgets to help out as a soft box.
 Aleks believes that good light is the key to food photography.
 A nice piece of wood or stone as a background also works magic!

 We like making food from scratch.
 When we buy food, we pay attention to labels – products containing corn syrup, MSG or palm oil are usually kept out of the shopping basket.
 Our cuisine is mostly plant-centred.
 Aleks is a big fan of plant-based diets by Drs Campbell, McDougall, and Greger.
 She also pays attention to Ayurveda in her cooking, even though Michael could not care less.

 Do you eat meat?

 We eat mainly vegetables and grains with a bit of meat thrown in now and then.
-Sometimes, Mike enjoys a good steak or a weekend ‘coronary-disease-inducing’ breakfast: fried bacon and eggs.
-Aleks can’t resist binging on Pho- or Ramen soup with chicken stock.
-Mike is a cheese fiend, Aleks mostly tries to stay away from it as she finds that her skin is better without it, but in cheese-rich countries like Italy, she can’t resist.
+Sometimes, Michael enjoys a good steak and every now and then a heavy weekend fry-up, while Aleks can’t resist binging on Pho- or Ramen soup with chicken stock.

 What can we always find in your kitchen?